ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 - **Define the application API in the path section.** See [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#pathsObject) in the specification, and the [reference application yml](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master/bip-reference-person/src/main/resources/openapi/openapi.yml) for a working example.

+	- The structure of the `responses:` section should remain relatively static, with `schema:` ref appropriately adjusted
+	- Any service path that is secured must replicate the `security:` section as-is

 	<details><summary>YAML Snippet</summary>